Job Shadow Internship

 Are you an upper class high school student, college student, or new professional that is wondering if music therapy is the field for you?
 Infinity offers one of the only opportunities in the country to gain a comprehensive inside view into the field of music therapy.
 (Are you already a music therapy student?
-Click HERE to learn more about an internship designed just for you!)
+Click HERE to learn more about our Field Study program designed just for you!)

 We accept up to three interns each year to join our practice.
 This internship runs from May/June-August (exact dates determined by who is accepted each year) and requires a 15-20hr/week committment.
 The internship is unpaid (you will not be replacing any of our staff) and is conducted like a classroom environment.